jjss730/desktop-tutorial/README.md

 I modified this file again on 06JUL2020 around 2:29pm just to test again.

 Adding this line from GitHub web-editor.
 Testing the fetch/pull.
+OK. changes captured. re-uploading ReadMe.